monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 == Description ==

-Monek Checkout for WooCommerce integrates seamlessly for payments, allowing customers to pay with debit/credit cards.
-Install the plugin, create a Monek account, or connect an existing one to start accepting payments
+Monek Checkout for WooCommerce and WordPress integrates seamlessly for payments, allowing customers to pay with debit/credit cards as well as Apple and Google wallets.
+Install the plugin, create a Monek account, or connect an existing one to start accepting payments.

 ✓ Streamlined checkout experience specifically crafted to minimize cart abandonment rates, it ensures a smooth transaction process for both merchants and customers.